mgrehlinger/ecomms/README.md

 # discoverable, addressable, and identifiable!

 Discoverable, that is, what instruments, lab equipment, and ( software ) services, are available to do my bidding!
+Addressable, "that balance over there!".
+Identifiable, "what can you do for me?"

 # Can you hear me now?